How to Grill Skin-On Chicken – Perfect Every Time

 We are using our savory chicken seasoning, which has no sugar in it.
 Sugar can cause burning, especially brown sugar, when cooked over a high heat source.

-Therefore we use no added sugar in our poultry season, meant for high heat grilling.
+Therefore, we do not use added sugar in our poultry season, which is meant for high-heat grilling.
 Apply olive oil to the chicken pieces and then liberally apply the seasoning.
-For more flavor season the day prior so it can dry brine.
-There is no reason to allow the meat to come to room temperature.
+For more flavor, season the day prior so it can dry brine.
+There is no reason to allow the meat to come to room temperature before grilling.

 Grilling Method